diN0bot/Auto-Models/README.markdown

 [X] Create Django models code from OmniGraffle diagram

-[ ] Update Django models code from OmbniGraffle diagram
+[ ] Update Django models code from OmniGraffle diagram

+[ ] Same as above but for SVG or GraphViz's dot format instead of OmniGraffle

 ## DEPENDENCIES